NVIDIA/TensorRT-Incubator/tripy/tests/README.md

 ## Adding Tests

-When modifying or adding new files in `tripy`, make sure that you also modify or add the corresponding unit test files under `tests`.
+When modifying or adding new files in `nvtripy`, make sure that you also modify or add the corresponding unit test files under `tests`.
 For integration tests, you can find an appropriate file in `tests/integration` or create a new one if none of the existing files fit your needs.